Science has progressed and granted us many inventions that defy our common sense and make our lives easier.

 How to vent a portable air conditioner through a casement window

-The portable air conditioner requires an exhaust, and the casement window poses a viable hindrance to that option.
+The air conditioner requires an exhaust, and the casement window poses a viable hindrance to that option.

 But, there’s an easy solution to that problem.
 The answer is polycarbonate.